-The Prosecutors and Defenders Public Service Incentive Program must be administered by the South Carolina Student Loan Corporation Commission on Prosecution Coordination, which shall pay for the cost of administration within the funds appropriated.
+The Prosecutors and Defenders Public Service Incentive Program must be administered by the Commission on Prosecution Coordination, which shall pay for the cost of administration within the funds appropriated.

-The Office of Attorney General, the Prosecution Coordination Commission Commission on Prosecution Coordination, and the Commission on Indigent Defense shall each compile a report that includes, but is not limited to, the number of applicants and the impact of the program on attracting and retaining attorneys.
-The Student Loan Corporation Commission on Prosecution Coordination shall also compile a report that includes, but is not limited to, the cost of administering the program as well as the amount of reimbursements per agency or entity.
-Such reports shall be submitted to the Senate Finance Committee and the House Ways and Means Committee by September April first each fiscal year.
+The Office of Attorney General, the Commission on Prosecution Coordination, and the Commission on Indigent Defense shall each compile a report that includes, but is not limited to, the number of applicants and the impact of the program on attracting and retaining attorneys.
+The Commission on Prosecution Coordination shall also compile a report that includes, but is not limited to, the cost of administering the program as well as the amount of reimbursements per agency or entity.
+Such reports shall be submitted to the Senate Finance Committee and the House Ways and Means Committee by April first.